SaxonShang/LUGUAN/README.md

 - **Workflow**
   1. Launch the UI: `python .ui/app_ui.py`
-  2. Launch the AI server: 'python ./ai_server/main.py'
+  2. Launch the AI server: `python .ai_server/main.py`
   3. Choose an object from the dropdown.
   4. Wait for auto-capture on detection (indicator turns red).
   5. (Optional) Click the red indicator to reset detection.